junaid574/junaid574/README.md

 - Worked with SQL databases to manage and analyze inventory data.

-## 📚 Learning Journey

-I’m constantly improving and expanding my skill set.
-Recently, I have been focusing on:

-- Advanced algorithms for large-scale data.
-- Leveraging meditation and focus techniques for effective learning.
-- Integrating feedback to excel in academics and projects.

 ## 📬 Get in Touch

 - 🌐 **Portfolio:** [Coming Soon]